Jay M. Herman, Senior Partner

 Tax Certiorari and Eminent Domain

-With more than 36 years of extensive trial experience, HKCC Senior Partner Jay M. Herman understands the intricacies of complex tax certiorari and condemnation issues.
-It is one of the reasons the firm has been in the forefront in innovative trial work.
+With almost four (4) decades of extensive trial experience, HKCC Senior Partner Jay M. Herman understands the intricacies of complex tax certiorari and condemnation issues.
+It is one of the reasons the firm has been in the forefront of innovative trial work.
 Jay's experience, and his practice, has encompassed virtually every property type.
 He has successfully handled and argued complex appeals affecting tax certiorari and condemnation valuation issues, attorney/expert fees, assessor depositions, discovery issues, and the legality and enforcement of settlements.
-He additionally has been involved in complicated equalization or "ratio" issues as well as equal protection and due process claims, and has successfully represented clients at hearings before the New York State Board of Real Property Services regarding equalization and "segment" rates.
+He additionally has been involved in complicated equalization or "ratio" issues, as well as equal protection and due process claims, and has successfully represented clients at hearings before the New York State Board of Real Property Services regarding equalization and "segment" rates.

 Prior to forming HKCC, Jay worked as an assistant county attorney and a deputy county attorney in the Office of the County Attorney of Nassau County, Tax Certiorari and Condemnation Bureau.
 He also was an assistant corporation counsel for the Law Department of the City of New York in the Income and Excise and the Tax Certiorari Departments.
 Jay previously was a partner in several major Long Island law firms.